phoenixframework/phoenix/guides/introduction/overview.md

   * How-to's - a collection of articles on how to achieve certain things with Phoenix

-If you preferred to read these guides as an EPUB, [click here!](Phoenix.epub)
+If you would prefer to read these guides as an EPUB, [click here!](Phoenix.epub)

 Note, these guides are not a step-by-step introduction to Phoenix.
 If you want a more structured approach to learning the framework, we have a large community and many books, courses, and screencasts available.
 See [our community page](community.html) for a complete list.